Skip to content

 The federal government provides funding for a variety of programs, services, and projects that may be better administered at lower levels of government by officials who are more familiar with unique local needs.
 For example, Title I education grants provide funding to local education agencies to help ensure that children from low-income families are able to meet state education standards.
 Local officials can then allocate those funds for programs that are tailored to local needs, such as extra instruction for reading or establishing after-school and summer programs.

-Grants are also made to promote national priorities that the federal government does not have the authority to pursue itself.
-For example, the Bipartisan Infrastructure Law established the Safe Streets and Roads for All (SS4A) program in 2021 with $5 billion in appropriated funds over five years.
+According to Pew Research Center, on average, 36 percent of states’ revenues come from federal grants.
+Grants are also made to ensure that state and local authorities execute federal priorities.
+For example, the Infrastructure Investment and Jobs Act of 2021 establishes the Safe Streets and Roads for All (SS4A) program with $5 billion in appropriated funds over five years.
 SS4A provides funding for regional and local infrastructure projects that align with the Department of Transportation’s National Roadway Safety Strategy.
 The strategy aims to eliminate roadway fatalities over the long term by improving the country’s highways, roads, and streets.
 Because many roadways are maintained by regional and local authorities, the federal government incentivizes them to complete infrastructure projects that are aligned with the strategy.

 The Focus of Federal Funding Has Changed Over Time

 Historically, the largest share of federal support to states has been for income security and transportation.
 From roughly 1940 to 1970, the largest federal grant programs were for family support payments and highways.
-Since 1989, grants related to health have taken up the largest share, with payments to states for Medicaid being the largest program.
+Since 1989, however, healthcare spending has far exceeded any other category of federal grants to states, with payments to states for Medicaid being the largest program.

-Federal grants to state and local governments totaled $1.1 trillion, or 18 percent of all federal outlays, in 2023.
-Medicaid accounted for the largest portion, with the federal government paying out $616 billion.
+Federal grants to state and local governments totaled $1.1 trillion, or 17 percent of all federal outlays, in 2024.
+Medicaid accounted for $618 billion of this total.

 Federal Grants to State and Local Governments Have Increased